 Virgin Atlantic -- Where's Waldo?

-Never backward in coming forward on the marketing front, Virgin boss Richard Branson dressed up as Waldo of "Where's Waldo?" fame to celebrate the unveiling of a Boeing 747 with the character hidden in the livery.
+Virgin boss Richard Branson dressed up as Waldo of "Where's Waldo?" (also known as "Where's Wally?" depending what part of the world you're in) fame to celebrate the unveiling of a Boeing 747 with the character hidden in the livery.

 The livery was to celebrate the 25th anniversary of the popular bespectacled children's character.